mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

     = 18 minutes

 Previously I stored the partition-shards individually on the filesystem using cPickle.
 This was a mistake.
-It was very slow.
-Now we collect and organize partition shards headed for the same out-block and write out many at a time, bundling overhead.
-We balance this practice against memory constraints.
+It was very slow because it treated each of the million shards independently.
+Now we aggregate shards headed for the same out-block and write out many at a time, bundling overhead.
+We balance this against memory constraints.
 This stresses both Python latencies and memory use.

 BColz, now for very small data